yrmiya/rigidori-animation/README.md

 python3 -m rigidori_animation run --ori_type miura
 ```

-For single crease fold and Resch, give "crease" and "resch", respectively, instead of "miura".
+For single crease fold, Resch, and startuck, give "crease", "resch", and "startuck" respectively, instead of "miura".

-Without other arguments, the code will generate vtk files with default parameters.
+Without other arguments, the program generates vtk files with default parameters.
 To define geometry, number of data points, and other options, see

 ```sh